-StartupAUS has appointed Peter Bradd as its CEO.
-The board serves in a voluntary capacity providing strategic direction and oversight.
+The StartupAUS board serves in a voluntary capacity providing strategic direction and oversight.

-Peter became a founding director of StartupAUS in 2013 and has been appointed CEO in 2015 where he’ll continue their mission to transform Australia through high-growth technology entrepreneurship.
+Peter became a founding director of StartupAUS in 2013 and was appointed CEO in 2015.
+He is currently Chairman of the not-for-profit organisation where he’ll continue the mission to transform Australia through high-growth technology entrepreneurship.

 A successful Aussie startup founder himself, in 2008 Peter formed the personalised postcard app, ScribblePics.
 He was also a founding director of Australia’s largest startup co-working space, Fishburners, where he transformed it into a thriving, sustainable place for startups, speakers, mentors and corporates to connect with each other.
 Fishburners is currently home to over 125 technology startups.

-Over the past 2 years Peter helped Australia’s largest companies in banking, insurance, retail and media by applying the start-up mindset and toolsets to create new business models.
+Over the past two years Peter helped Australia’s largest companies in banking, insurance, retail and media by applying the start-up mindset and toolsets to create new business models.